eafflu/runtime/README.md

 In order to make that shape show on sreen you will need to add that shape to the `background` by calling

     background.addChild(shape);

+**NOTE: Make sure to add any shapes *below* where you add the backgroundFill to your background.
+The order that you add shapes to your background matters!**

 Your shape will be created so that it appears at the upper-left hand corner of the screen, at `(0,0)` in your game's coordinate system, but you can place a shape anywhere on the screen by setting it's `x` and `y` properties.